08 Oct Beware of Late Fall Fungus in Warm Season Lawns

 Feed Your Lawn with Lawnifi

-Most big box granular fertilization programs prescribe too much nitrogen, which can lead to fungus outbreaks.
-Generally speaking, most fertilizer programs involve applying copious amounts of granular fertilizer (25–50 lbs.) two times a year.
+Generally speaking, most big box fertilization programs prescribe too much nitrogen, which can lead to fungus outbreaks.
 There are two problems with this strategy:

 - It is better to feed your lawn incrementally throughout the growing season (March—November); not just two times a year.